r-kupin/webserv/README.md

 #### 302 Found
 If there is a `return http://somewhere.out` directive - response will have 302 code and `Location` header set
 ### Client side errors
 #### 400 Bad Request
 If the server cannot process the client's request due to malformed syntax or other errors on the client side, it returns this status code.
 It indicates that there was an error in the client's request, or method is not *GET*, *POST* or *DELETE*.
 #### 403 Forbidden
-- If client has no access to requested location
+- If a client has no access to the requested location
 - If request method is limited in `limit_except` block
-- If client tries to access directory's index, but the file doesn't exist and `autoindex` is off
+- If a client tries to access directory's index, but the file doesn't exist and `autoindex` is off

 #### 404  Not Found
 Should I explain it?
 #### 405  Method Not Allowed